jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 Alzheimer’s disease (AD) is a neurodegenerative condition characterised by memory impairment and cognitive decline.
 It is one of the most prevalent neurodegenerative diseases, typically affecting people over the age of 65.
 Unfortunately, there's no current cure for AD, leaving treatment processes to revolve around delaying the onset of symptoms.
 So, it's pretty important to detect the presence of the AD as soon possible to ensure early treatment.
 But this is hard.
 The underlying factors which cause the disease are complex and still not very well understood.
-So how can we effectively detect the presence of AD in individuals when we don't fully know what defining patterns or features to look for in brains related to AD?
+So brings up the question, is there a way we can effectively detect the presence of AD in individuals when we don't fully know the defining patterns or features to look for in brains related to AD?
 The answer:

 <b>Convolutional Neural Networks!</b>

 In this project, we present a <b>M</b>ultimodal <b>N</b>euroimaging <b>A</b>ttention-based CNN, <i>MNA-net</i>.
-Given that we want to start treatment as early as possible to delay the onset of cognitive symptoms, we focus on predicting progression of Alzheimer's disease, that is, whether an cognitively normal individual will develop AD or any form of mild cognitive impairment within a given time period.
-MNA-net combines both MRI and PET images to achieve this.
+Instead of simply classifying whether someone has AD, we focus on predicting the progression of AD, that is, predict whether a cognitively normal individual will develop AD or some form on mild cognitive impairment (MCI) in the future.
+To learn the complex features relating to MCI and AD, MNA-net combines both Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET).

+## Dataset

+## MNA-net

+### Patch-based Feature Extraction

+### Attention-based Multimodal Feature Fusion

+## Results